fabbriciocruz/kubernetes/AWS_EKS/Amazon_VPC_CNI_plugin.md

         privateNetworking: true # This must be set to 'true' when only 'Private' subnets has been configured on the EKS Cluster config file
     ```

-8. Describe one of the nodes to determine the max pods for the node.
+8. Describe one of the nodes to determine the max pods for the node

     ```sh
     kubectl get nodes